makersacademy/rps-challenge/README.md

 In the future, I would like to implement the following features:
 - Score tracking
-- Ability to switch between just Rock, Paper, Scissors, and having the additional Spock and Lizard options
+- Ability to switch between using just Rock, Paper, Scissors, and having the additional Spock and Lizard options